CadQuery/cadquery/doc/vis.rst

 Pure Python
 ===========

-Since version 2.5 CadQuery support visualization without any external tools.
+Since version 2.5 CadQuery supports visualization without any external tools.
 Those facilities are based on the VTK library and are not tied to any external tool.

 .. code-block:: python